adamroach/patch-errata/README.md

   [RFC 6016](https://adamroach.github.io/patched-rfcs/rfc/rfc6016.html))
 * Many errata contain smartquotes and other UTF-8 characters, which should be normalized to their ASCII equivalents before attempting to apply them.
+* When original text spans page boundaries but does not include the footer and header text, it is not currently matched.
+This should be straightforward to fix.
 * While it renders okay, the HTML file that is output is pretty horrific.
 * Characterset handling is incorrect.